 We, BNP Paribas entities registered in Austria, will only disclose your personal data as set out in this Data Protection Notice to the extent this does not violate provisions of the Austrian banking secrecy law and/or other local statutory requirements.

-We ask that, if you wish to exercise the rights listed above in section 7, please contact us through one of the following channels:
+For any questions you may have, as well as to exercise your rights, please contact us through one of the following channels:

 - Your business centre; or

 - To contact the Data Protection Officer of BNP Paribas Fortis, send a letter to BNP Paribas Fortis SA/NV - Data Protection and Privacy Office – 1MA4B, Montagne du Parc/Warandeberg 3, 1000 Brussels, or an e-mail to firstname.lastname@example.org.
 Please include a scan/copy of your identity card for identification purposes.

 We, BNP Paribas entities registered in Germany, including BNP Paribas Niederlassung Deutschland, will only record phone communications you have with us if we are obliged by statutory law or regulation to do so or we have received your prior consent to such phone recording.